Glover Teixeira: UFC Light Heavyweight Championship

-With the title staying vacant due to a draw, Teixeira faced Jamahal Hill on January 21, 2023, at UFC 283, for the vacant UFC Light Heavyweight Championship.
-He lost the bout via unanimous decision after being oustruck for five rounds and announced his retirement during the post-fight interview.
+With the title staying vacant due to a draw, Teixeira faced Jamahal Hill on 21 January 2023, at UFC 283, for the vacant UFC Light Heavyweight Championship.
+He lost the bout via unanimous decision after being outstruck for five rounds and announced his retirement during the post-fight interview.
 This fight earned him the Fight of the Night award.

+Professional grappling career

+Glover competed against Anthony Smith in the co-main event of UFC Fight Pass Invitational 4 on 29 June 2023.
+He won the match by decision.

 Activism

 In May 2013, Teixeira had prepared testimony and spoke before the Members of the Connecticut General Assembly Public Safety and Security Committee.
 Teixeira spoke in hopes of encouraging their vote to legalize and regulate Mixed Martial Arts in Connecticut.
 Teixeira ended his testimony by stating, "Having been in Connecticut since 1999, I can tell you that MMA is a very popular sport here as it is all over the world.
 Ironically, I can sit in my living room in Danbury and watch MMA on television.
 I can buy it on Pay-Per-View.
 I can watch it in restaurants and bars across Connecticut.
 I can go to Mixed Martial Arts gyms throughout the state and train to compete in MMA.
 And I can attend live events in nearby and at the Mohegan Sun and Foxwoods Casinos.
 But I cannot participate in a supervised and regulated live event here in Connecticut.
 In conclusion, I would just add that I would love to have the opportunity to participate in an event someday here in my home state of Connecticut."

 In November 2013, Teixeira attended the UFC: Fight for the Troops 3.
 This event was the fourth that the UFC had hosted in cooperation with a military base to support the military.
 It helps raise money for the Intrepid Fallen Heroes Fund, which provides support for severely wounded military personnel and veterans and the families of military personnel lost in service.
 The first event reportedly raised $4 million during its three-hour broadcast.